View modes control how the Figma design and the live webpage are displayed on the canvas.

 Web view shows only the live webpage.

 This mode is useful for inspecting the implementation on its own, without any design reference.
-Issues and markers remain visible on top of the webpage.
+Findings and markers remain visible on top of the webpage.

 Figma view shows only the Figma design.

 This mode allows you to inspect the design in isolation and compare it mentally to the implementation.
-Markers remain visible to indicate where issues were detected.
+Markers remain visible to indicate where findings were detected.

 Split view displays the webpage and the Figma design side by side using a movable split handle.